Exponents of some one-dimensional Gauss-Manin cohomologies: Two examples

 Summing up, we have been able to express our first unknowns, the polynomials $a$ and $b^i$, in terms of many other polynomials, and we do not know anything about them but their degrees.
-However, recall that we have other $d$ equations left arising from our general formula.
-Those will be the ones which will give us some information about our new unknowns, and are:
+However, recall that we still have $d$ equations left arising from our general formula \eqref{formulageneral} in degrees $m$ to $m+d-1$.
+These are the ones that will give us some information about our new unknowns, and are, in reverse order of degree (note that $\lambda$ lies in degrees $d-w_0$ to $d$),

-Let us find the expression for the system above.
-Keep into account the new expressions for $a$ and $b$ and that of $\lambda$ and its partial derivatives.
-If we put all that into the remaining equations, we obtain the following system:
+Let us find an expression for the system above.
+Recall the new expressions for $a$ and $b$ in \eqref{formulasdeayb} and take into account those of $\lambda$ and its partial derivatives:

-Let us try to prove that this system has a solution, and then, that $\Phi$ is surjective.
-Let us denote by $S_k$ the set $\{\underline{u}\in\mathbb{N}^n\,:\,|\underline{u}|=k\}$.
-For each $k=1,\ldots,m+d-1$ we obviously have that $\supp(\bar{F}_{m+k})=S_{m+k}$.
-Whenever that condition holds, we could choose the support of all of the $F_{(i),m+k}$, up to a reordering on the set of exponents which would appear at each one.
-We will say that the support of a polynomial $F_{(i),m+k}$ is maximal if it is the whole $S_{m+k-1}$.
-Then, without loss of generality, let us assume the maximality of the supports of the following polynomials:
+Now, if we put all that into the remaining equations in \eqref{formulabaja}, we obtain the system { } Note that, as in the proof of Proposition \ref{casi homogeneo}, the operators $A_\beta$ and $A_{\frac{D_i,1}{w_i}}$ are obtained from the summand $-ta_r$ in every homogeneous equation of (\ref{formulabaja}), together with $\fiai\sum_i\dd_ix_i$ of some homogeneous polynomial.
+Applying Euler's formula allows us to get rid of the sum of the derivatives.
+Let us try now to prove that this system has a solution, and then, that $\Phi$ is surjective.